chrispotter/blog/blog.chrispotter/content/code/ghost.md

 ---
-title: Ghost Render Blog
+title: "Ghost Render Blog"
-published_at: 2015-12-28 1:20 PM
+date: 2015-12-28
-author: Chris Potter
+author: "Chris Potter"
-tags: ghost-render
+tags: [ "ghost-render" ]
-image: /2015/12/28/images/blog-image.png
 ---
 This blog is an attempt to keep track of and organize a variety of my personal projects.
 I'm hoping that by starting this blog it will encourage me to finish